 This time of the year many multicultural families struggle with finding a compromise: which tradition to maintain around Christmas, especially when you partner is used to other customs and you are living in a place where “things are done differently” from what you were used to when you were a child.
 I must […]

-When a friend posted this picture on her timeline today, it reminded me of the Japanese art of Kintsugi.
-It is the art to repair broken pottery with lacquer dusted or mixed with powdered gold, silver or platinum (a method similar to the maki-e technique) (cfr. more on […]
+The Japanese art of Kintsugi can teach us a valuable lesson: it is the art to repair broken pottery with lacquer dusted or mixed with powdered gold, silver or platinum (a method similar to the maki-e technique) (cfr. more on Wikipedia).
+“The vicissitudes of existence over time, to […]

 Every country, every culture has its own ways to celebrate traditional festivities.
 Some families who live abroad adopt some of the local traditions and adapt them with those they know from their own childhood or from the other places they’ve lived.
 Multicultural families need to agree not only […]